-* The upper, the north side of the Great Pyramid is inserted into the head to follow the edge of an engraved horizontal line.
+* The upper, the north side of the Great Pyramid is partially inserted into the head and marks the the entire edge of a straight engraved line.

-* The diagonal lines, one from the middle of the eastern side, and one through the pyramid's center, both serve as perfect boundaries on the face, running precisely along edges of engraved lines.
+* The diagonal lines, one from the middle of the eastern side, and one through the pyramid's center, both serve as perfect boundaries on the head, running precisely along inside or outside edges of engraved lines.

-* Both pyramid circles neatly navigate their way into the head through narrow openings; their passage then is supported by some line ends.
+* Both pyramid circles neatly navigate their way into the head through narrow openings, and each leans on a couple of line-ends.

 |All that is impressive, but frankly, not entirely satisfactory.
 Surely,

-it would be better if the Great Pyramid confguration were directly over
+it would be better if the Great Pyramid was directly over

 | The Golden Column

 The diagram below is a product of the "13-step" construction method of the pentagram.
 The Golden Column, which is instrumental to the Giza's ground plan reconstruction, is highlighted in color.
-It's a configuration of two golden rectangles, a smaller upright one (green and blue), and a larger horizontal one (yellow); the green and blue rectangle is further divided into a blue square and a green golden rectangle.
-The column can also be divided into two upright golden rectangles with a square in between them, or simply, into four equal (not golden) rectangles .
+It's a configuration of two golden rectangles, a smaller upright one (green and blue), and a larger horizontal one (yellow); the green and blue rectangle is composed by a blue square and a green golden rectangle.
+The column can also be divided into two upright golden rectangles with a square in between them, or simply, into four equal (not golden) rectangles, etc.

 In the diagram below, the pyramids are omitted in the interest of clarity.